What Does an Actuator Do?

 HOW DOES AN ELECTRIC CONTROL VALVE ACTUATOR WORK?

-An increasingly common method of actuation is an electric actuator, like the Tritex II.
+Another increasingly common device for valve actuation is an electric valve actuator, like the Tritex II.

 An electric actuator is typically comprised of a control board, drive motor, and adapter.